pcaston/OpenPeerPower.github.io/source/_integrations/mqtt_statestream.markdown

 ## Operation

-When any Home Assistant entity changes, this integration will publish that change to MQTT.
+When any Open Peer Power entity changes, this integration will publish that change to MQTT.

 The topic for each entity is different, so you can easily subscribe other systems to just the entities you are interested in.
 The topic will be in the form `base_topic/domain/entity/state`.